Skip to content

 4. A narcissist will have tendencies to mentally destabilize an empath by uttering harsh words.
 You’re acting crazy, or you’re being too needy! are common phrases uttered by narcissists towards empaths.
 These are meant to diminish an empath’s self-worth so that there is more room for the narcissist’s ego in the relationship.

 5. Once an empath is mentally destabilized, they end up feeling like worthless human beings who are nothing without their narcissist partners.
 This is beneficial to a narcissist because it makes him or her feel like they’re important.
-An empath on the other hand will end up learning of its own helplessness and be overly reliant on someone who refuses to care about anyone else other than himself or herself.
+An empath on the other hand will end up learning of its own helplessness and be overly reliant on someone who refuses to care about anyone else other than himself or herself. benefits of dating an empath can manifest in various ways, as they are often deeply intuitive and emotionally supportive partners.
+Their ability to genuinely understand and connect with others can create a nurturing environment, allowing relationships to flourish.
+However, this emotional depth also means that if they are involved with someone who does not reciprocate their empathy, the imbalance can lead to significant emotional distress.

 6. An empath may be vulnerable to severe cases of depression and anxiety.
 They may end up isolating themselves from the rest of the world.
 A narcissist feeds off of this situation by keeping the empath all to himself or herself.
 The empath in turn grows more and more dependent on the validation of the narcissist.